wiheto/netplotbrain/docs/api.md

 | Argument | Type | Description |
 | --- | --- | --- |
-templatealpha | float | Opacity of template voxels. templatecolor | str | If templatestyle=='surface' or 'filled', the color of template voxels templateedgethreshold | float | If templatestyle=='cloudy', can tweak the edges detection threshold.
+tempalte | str, dict or nibabel nifti | The background template.
+If str: path to nifti image, or templateflow template name (see templateflow.org) in order to automatically download T1 template.
+If dict, specify keyword - value pairs for templateflow.api.get().
+If specifying templateflow string, and there are multiple cohorts (e.g. MNIInfant) add "_cohort-X" to the string.
+For example, for MNIInfant, cohort 3, write: "MNIInfant_cohort-3". templatealpha | float | Opacity of template voxels. templatecolor | str | If templatestyle=='surface' or 'filled', the color of template voxels templateedgethreshold | float | If templatestyle=='cloudy', can tweak the edges detection threshold.
 (Default: 0.7)